-In PHP, working with timezone is quite interesting by utilizing various functions coming under PHP date / time.
-In this article we are going to cover the following list of items.
+In PHP, working with timezone is quite interesting by utilizing various functions coming under PHP date/time.
+In this article, we are going to cover the following list of items.

 As of PHP version 5.2, it introduces DateTimeZone class in which the function named as listIdentifiers() is defined.
-This function will return list of all identifiers as an associative array of string.
+This function will return a list of all identifiers as an associative array of string.

 This function accepts two optional arguments, like,

 We can invoke this function with the references of class name by using PHP scope resolution operator as shown below.

 $timezoneIderntifiers = DateTimeZone::listIdentifiers(); print "<pre>"; print_r($timezoneIderntifiers); print "</pre>";

 Since DateTimeZone::listIdentifiers() doesn’t have an argument, the above program will return all available time zone to be displayed to the browser.